kristiantoerger/ExploreID-AR/README.md

 markers/official tourism logo of the provinces: https://drive.google.com/open?id=1WF-4eSBd6riZ6LAe2hmToZ-soFRsYRJN

+And here is the link of a screen-record video that shows how the application works: https://drive.google.com/file/d/1rx4SIuffZbCcAFpuTP9ORtuXZGXBEpnK/view?usp=sharing

 Scripts explanation:

 ARscenecontrol.cs is used to function the 'back' button in users' phones to go back to the main menu when the AR camera mode is used.